oscaribv/pyaneti/README.md

 * matplotlib
 * seaborn (optional)

 We tested this code using Linux, including Fedora and Ubuntu.
-This code has not been tested on a MAC computer yet.
+This code has also be being built on MAC computers.
-Nevertheless, it should work by changing the compilers inside the makefile.

 ## Start to use it now!

 Just clone or download pyaneti.